 In the first two parts, It didn't make me rich (1997) in Sixty Plus + (2007) the artists born between 1903 and 1947 were interviewed.
 Artists do not retire describes the generation born between 1948 and 1952.
-This third part is an important addition and gives a good insight into the developments of the post-war generation of Rotterdam visual artists in the 20e and start 21e century.
+This third part is an important addition and provides a good insight into the developments of the post-war generation of Rotterdam visual artists in the 20e and start 21e century.

 The book not only describes the artistic development of this generation of artists, but also the development of the art climate in a broad sense.
 All artists in this book discuss the development outside the studio in one way or another, at exhibition locations, the market, the galleries, government support, the development of professional arts education etc. The book is therefore more than just a description of 48 individual artistic careers and oeuvres.
 It also describes the development of the city of Rotterdam as a city in which visual art was increasingly taken seriously.
 Especially in the period in which this generation of artists came to fruition, and in which the improved art climate ensured that many outside artists found Rotterdam a good place to live and work.
 The innovative art policy of the Rotterdam Art Foundation and later the Center for Visual Arts Rotterdam has certainly given this a positive boost.